verbio-technologies/cpp-verbio-speech-center/README.md

 # C++ integration with the Verbio Speech Center

-This repository contains a python based example of how to use the Verbio Technologies Speech Center cloud.
+This repository contains a C++ example of how to use the Verbio Technologies Speech Center cloud.

 ## Requirements
 ### Starting requirements